Bowlers Fees Structure and Free Early Education Funded Hours:

 30 hours x 38 weeks = 1140 funded hours per year.

 Please note that funded hours cannot be split into minutes, so weekly hours are rounded up or down accordingly.
 This does not affect your child’s overall funding entitlement.
-Any hours not able to be claimed with Bowlers may be claimed at another provision if required.
+Any hours not able to be claimed with Bowlers (13 hours over the year / 49 weeks) may be claimed at another provision if required.

 • Reconfirmation: For the working family scheme, HMRC contacts parents directly to remind them to reconfirm their free funding code every three months.
 It is the parent’s responsibility to ensure their code remains valid, Bowlers is not responsible for issuing reminders.